meshcloud/meshcloud-docs/docs/meshstack.how-to.add-platformservice.md

 ![Untitled](./assets/marketplace/guide11.png)

-### Guide for adding Platform to existing Project:
+## Guide for adding Platform to existing Project

 **Step 1:** Choose a Platform from the Service Catalog and select an existing Project from the list.
 Please be aware that only one Tenant per platform type can be created in the Project.
 For example, if you already have an Azure Tenant in a Project, you can´t add another Azure Tenant to the same Project.